Have a UTI? It could be related to your IBD treatment

 Most women are familiar with the telltale signs of a UTI, like the burning sensation while urinating, and the urge to go more often.

 UTIs are commonly treated with antibiotics, and symptoms often improve within a few days of treatment.
-However, if UTIs keep coming back, be sure to see a urologist.
+However, if UTIs keep coming back, be sure to talk to your gastroenterologist.
 “Your primary care physician is the one that will treat the UTI, but if it’s becoming recurring, also be sure to tell your gastroenterologist so they can help figure out what to do with your IBD treatment,” adds Aberra.
 “You may need to lower your dose or change the interval to give your body a break.”

-If you get recurrent UTIs as a side effect of biologics for IBD, one of the best things you can do is give your body a chance to fight the infection.
+If you get recurrent UTIs while on biologics for IBD, one of the best things you can do may be to give your body a chance to fight the infection.
 That may mean taking a biologic “drug holiday” when treating a UTI.
 “If you have an active UTI, talk to your doctor about the possibility of delaying your next biologic dose until the UTI is cleared,” says Aberra.
 But don’t make any changes to medication without talking to your doctor to see what’s best for you.

 There’s also plenty you can do to help keep UTIs at bay.
 Start with these steps: